raspberrypilearning/space-talk/en/step_7.md

 You can also 'remix' the project to make any changes you like.
 You could change the backdrop, how the sprites emote and even choose different sprites and give them emotes.

+**Tip:** Click on a sprite in the Sprite list under the Stage to change the code, costumes and sound for that sprite.

 <script>
 scratchblocks.renderMatching("code.blocks", {
   inline: true,